January in the Garden

 Buy corn gluten early in the month and have it ready to spread on your lawn and flower beds to help control spring weeds.
 Corn gluten is a natural, pre-emergent herbicide that’s an earth-friendly alternative to highly toxic “weed-n-feed” products.
 It works by preventing germination of weed seeds, so you’ll want to apply it as soon as we get our first sunny, spring-like days.

 Dormant oil is a non-toxic and very effective control for plum curculio, scale and other over-wintering pests and their eggs.
 Fruit trees, and any plant with a current infestation of scale, should be sprayed two or more times with dormant oil over the winter.
-View our guide on Fruits, Nuts, & Berries.
+View our guide on Fruits, Pecans, & Berries.

 The weather warms up and buds begin to break in February, so next month it’ll be too late!
 Proper pruning is important to the health and production of your trees so be sure to educate yourself before you begin.
 Read a good reference book, or consult an arborist to learn proper pruning techniques for your particular trees.
 Shear evergreen hedges as needed.
 Hardy herbs like oregano, rosemary, savory, and thyme will also benefit from a late-winter haircut.